 - Federal Supplemental Grants are for undergraduates with low family contributions.

-- State Need Grants, which come from state and federal government revenue, are offered to undergraduate Washington residents with great financial need.
+- Washington State Need Grants, which come from state and federal government revenue, are offered to undergraduate Washington residents with great financial need.
 Eligibility is determined using a methodology established by the state and administered by the Washington Student Achievement Council.

 - College Bound Scholarship was established by the Washington State Legislature in 2007.
 The College Bound Scholarship program provides financial assistance to low-income students who want to achieve the dream of a college education.
 This early promise of financial aid is intended to alleviate the financial barriers that prevent low-income students from considering higher education as a possibility.